-- 7.1 If, after receipt of the Athlete or other Person's explanation or expiry of the deadline to provide such explanation, the Results Management Authority is (still) satisfied that the Athlete or other Person has committed (an) anti-doping rule violation(s), the Results Management Authority shall promptly charge the Athlete or other Person with the anti-doping rule violation(s) he/she isthey are asserted to have breached.
-In this letter of charge, the Results Management Authority. - a) Shall set out the provision(s) of its anti-doping rules alleged to have been violated by the Athlete or other Person;
+7.1 If, after receipt of the Athlete or other Person's explanation or expiry of the deadline to provide such explanation, the Results Management Authority is (still) satisfied that the Athlete or other Person has committed (an) anti-doping rule violation(s), the Results Management Authority shall promptly charge the Athlete or other Person with the anti-doping rule violation(s) they are asserted to have breached.
+In this letter of charge, the Results Management Authority:

+a) Shall set out the provision(s) of its anti-doping rules asserted to have been violated by the Athlete or other Person;

-[Comment to Article 7.1 a): The Results Management Authority is not limited by the antidoping rules violation(s) set out in the notification under Article 5.
+[Comment to Article 7.1 a): The Results Management Authority is not limited by the anti-doping rules violation(s) set out in the notification under Article 5.
 In its discretion, the Results Management Authority may decide to assert further anti-doping rule violation(s) in its notice of charge.

-Notwithstanding the above, whereas it is a Results Management Authority's duty to set out all and any asserted anti-doping rule violations against an Athlete or other Person in the notice of charge, a failure to formally charge an Athlete with an anti-doping rule violation that is in principle an integral part of a more specific (asserted) anti-doping rule violation (e.g. a Use violation (art.Article 2.2 of the Code) as part of a Presence violation (art.Article 2.1 of the Code), or a Possession violation (art.Article 2.6 of the Code) as part of an asserted Administration violation (art.Article 2.8 of the Code)) shall not prevent a hearing panel from finding that the Athlete or other Person committed a violation of the subsidiary anti-doping rule violation in the event that he isthey are not found to have committed the explicitly asserted anti-doping rule violation.]
+Notwithstanding the above, whereas it is a Results Management Authority's duty to set out all and any asserted anti-doping rule violations against an Athlete or other Person in the notice of charge, a failure to formally charge an Athlete with an anti-doping rule violation that is in principle an integral part of a more specific (asserted) anti-doping rule violation (e.g. a Use violation (Code Article 2.2) as part of a Presence violation (Code Article 2.1), or a Possession violation (Code Article 2.6) as part of an asserted Administration violation (Code Article 2.8)) shall not prevent a hearing panel from finding that the Athlete or other Person committed a violation of the subsidiary anti-doping rule violation in the event that they are not found to have committed the explicitly asserted anti-doping rule violation.]

-b) Shall provide a detailed summary of the relevant facts upon which the allegations are based, enclosing any additional underlying evidence not already provided in the notification under Article 5;
+Shall provide a detailed summary of the relevant facts upon which the assertion is based, enclosing any additional underlying evidence not already provided in the notification under Article 5;

-[Comment to Article 7.1 b): the The Results Management Authority shall, however, not be prevented from relying on other facts and/or adducing further evidence not contained in either the notification letter under Article $\frac{0.05}{0.05}$ or the charge letter under Article $\frac{7.07}{0.05}$ during the Hearing Process at first instance and/or on appeal.]
+[Comment to Article 7.1 b): The Results Management Authority shall, however, not be prevented from relying on other facts and/or adducing further evidence not contained in either the notification letter under Article 5 or the charge letter under Article 7 during the Hearing Process at first instance and/or on appeal.]

-c) Shall indicate the specific Consequences being sought in the event that the asserted anti-doping rule violation(s) is/are upheld and that such Consequences shall have binding effect on all Signatories in all sports and countries as per Article 15 of the Code;
+c) Shall indicate the specific Consequences being sought in the event that the asserted antidoping rule violation(s) is/are upheld and that such Consequences shall have binding effect on all Signatories in all sports and countries as per Code Article 15;